Rahulbhattarai74/pythoneypot/README.md

 # 🕵️ Python Honeypot

-A **realistic honeypot** built in Python to simulate vulnerable services and log potential intrusions.
+A **honeypot** built in Python to simulate vulnerable services and log potential intrusions.
 This project is designed for research, learning, and monitoring malicious activity in a controlled environment.

 ---